fhessel/smartpeg/setup/autodeployment/README.md

 Check all template-files etc. for optional adjustment (e.g. you want to change the mail address in the notification templates)

-If not yet done, `apt-get install tomcat8 openjdk-8-jdk maven sendmail python3 python-virtualenv` and configure sendmail properly.
+If not yet done, `apt-get install tomcat8 openjdk-8-jdk maven sendmail git` and configure sendmail properly.

 Make sure, the `smartpeg` user is allowed to write to `/var/lib/tomcat8/smartpeg/` and that it is member of the group `tomcat8` to delete temporary files created while running the scripts.